Linaro/website/_themes/testing-and-ci.md

                 - title: Learn more
                   style: btn-lg btn-primary btn-outline-primary
                   url: https://validation.linaro.org/
-            - title: Tuxsuite
+            - title: TuxSuite™
               style: engagement_block_col h-100 text-left
               content_style: engagement_block text-dark h-100 mb-lg-0 engagement_block_content d-flex flex-column justify-content-start align-items-start
               description: |
                 TuxSuite™ by Linaro is the backbone of Linaro’s testing efforts.
 This is now available as a commercial service to help anyone interested in improving their Linux kernel testing to do so rapidly and at scale.
-Take your testing from limited and infrequent to constant and expansive with TuxSuite.
+Take your testing from limited and infrequent to constant and expansive with TuxSuite™.
               buttons:
                 - title: Learn more
                   style: btn-lg btn-primary btn-outline-primary